alan-turing-institute/network-comparison/README.md

 ### Installing additional optional dependencies
-Additional optional packages required to generate documentation, run tests or develop the package are listed in the `Suggests` section of the apckage `DEPENDENCIES`  file.
+Additional optional packages required to generate documentation, run tests or develop the package are listed in the `Suggests` section of the package `DEPENDENCIES`  file.
 These will not be automatically installed by `devtools::install()` and, if required, each optional package will need to be separately installed using `devtools::install("<package_name>")`.